BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 Net Income (Loss) Per Common Share

-Basic earnings per share (“EPS”) are computed by dividing net income (loss) available to common stockholders (the numerator) by the weighted average number of common shares outstanding for the period (the denominator).
-Diluted EPS is computed by dividing net income (loss) by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
+Basic earnings per share (“EPS”) are computed by dividing net income (loss) attributable to common stockholders (the numerator) by the weighted average number of common shares outstanding for the period (the denominator).
+Diluted EPS is computed by dividing net income (loss) attributable to common stockholders by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
 Potential common shares include shares issuable upon exercise of stock options and vesting of restricted stock awards, and shares issuable upon conversion of the Series A Preferred Stock (see Note 5).
 The number of potential common shares outstanding are calculated using the treasury stock or if-converted method.

 Supplemental Cash Flow Information